First-Passage Times for the Space-Fractional Spectral Fokker-Planck Equation: Superdiffusion with one absorbing boundary

 From this we observe that the PDF of the FPT for the compound random walk on the semi-infinite line follows a power law distribution \eqref{eq:psiscaling}, which is different to those of the L\'evy flight.
 Figure \ref{fig:UnbiasedH_MC_quad} shows the agreement between the power-law tail of the PDF $\psi(t) \sim t^{-1/(2\alpha)-1}$ obtained from \eqref{asym}, the analytical expression \eqref{UnbiasedH_PDF} and stochastic simulations of the compounded random walk.
 Figure \ref{fig:UnbiasedH_MC_quad} also shows the PDF of L\'evy flights from stochastic simulations and the predicted $\sim t^{-3/2}$ asymptotic tail \cite{zumofen1995absorbing,chechkin2003first,palyulin2019first}.

 The scaling that we obtained for the FPT density for the compounded walk is exactly the same scaling that would be obtained using the method of images for \eqref{eq:FracDiffEq} on an infinite domain, see also \cite{chechkin2003first}.
-Note however, that this scaling is different to the scaling of FPT density for L\'evy flights \cite{chechkin2003first} and to the scaling of the first arrival density for L\'evy walks \cite{zaburdaev2015levy}.
+Note however, that this scaling is different to the scaling of FPT density for L\'evy flights due to the lack of continuity in trajectories required for the method of images \cite{chechkin2003first}.
 For the compounded random walk, the particle may be absorbed along its path from the initial to the final location during each compounded step.
 Therefore, its FPT will always be faster than its L\'evy flight counterpart, which is equivalent to a jump from the initial to the final location of the compounded step neglecting the path the particle may have taken \cite{palyulin2019first,Angstmann2025}.
 This leads to a substantial difference in the FPT PDF as shown in Figure \ref{fig:UnbiasedH_MC_quad}.
 For $\alpha = 1$, the compounded random walk and the L\'evy flight share the same FPT PDF since both are diffusive with power-law tail $\sim t^{-3/2}$.
 As $\alpha$ decreases, Figure \ref{fig:UnbiasedH_MC_quad} shows the L\'evy flight FPT PDF ($\propto t^{-3/2}$ in accordance to Sparre-Andersen \cite{zumofen1995absorbing,chechkin2003first,palyulin2019first}) becomes increasingly different to the compounded random walk FPT PDF ($\propto t^{-1/(2\alpha)-1}$).
 If the FPT PDF is calculated by integrating the governing equation \eqref{eq:FracDiffEq} or \eqref{specfracFP} over the domain, we obtain the same result as the compounded random walk.
 This is not true for the L\'evy flight and suggests that the compounded random walk is a more accurate microscopic model for the superdiffusion equation \eqref{eq:FracDiffEq}.
 In previous work, the PDF for the L\'evy flight differs when considering first arrival times at a point and first passage times when traversing a barrier \cite{chechkin2003first}.
 This is disturbing physically as it implies that the underlying model could pass by a barrier without hitting any point located before the barrier, even in one dimension.

-The difference between the L\'evy walk model and the compounded random walk is again highlighted when considering mean FPT.
-Using \eqref{UnbiasedH_PDF}, we obtain